 Opening his eyes, the surrounding area was as clear as if he were on land.
 The fish, the colors, everything seemed so pure as his body floated with no trouble.
 I love this, Dez thought, but didn’t want to appear too eager, so he made sure his facial expression remained neutral.
 Who knew what these geeks with probes and machines were doing to him while he lay asleep.

 Oh shit.
-Jeanie couldn’t remember the steps and it was almost her turn to go out.
+Jeannie couldn’t remember the steps and it was almost her turn to go out.

 “You ready?
 You’re next,” the female stagehand spoke down to her before mumbling something into her headset.